PasaLab/SmartFD/README.md

 ## Compile

 SmartFD is built using [sbt](https://www.scala-sbt.org/).
 We have offered a default **build.sbt** file to manage the whole project.
 Make sure you have installed sbt and you can just run `sbt assembly` in the root directory to get an assembly jar in the `target/scala-2.10` directory.
-Note that the default Spark version and Hadoop version used are defined in the file **build.sbt**, you can modify it if necessaryTo build SmartFD.
+Note that the default Spark version and Hadoop version are defined in the file **build.sbt**, you can modify it if necessary.

 The compiled jar is available at `target/scala-2.10/SparkFD-assembly-1.0.jar`